 Two years earlier, the Mahurangi Regatta quietly celebrated its bicentennial—because the date chosen was somewhat arbitrary, not too much was made of the milestone.

-You realise don’t you, that in a mere fourteen years, Mahurangi Incorporated will be one hundred.
+You realise, don’t you, that in another 14 years, Mahurangi Action’ll actually be a hundred.

-Yes, but that’ll be your problem; I’ll be well-retired by then.
+Yes, but that’ll be your baby; I’ll be well-retired by then.